Development and administration for Dynamics 365 for Finance and Operations, Enterprise edition

 - Analytical tools and visualizations – Personalized presentations of logical calculations that allow the user to explore their data.

 - Electronic reporting – Tool used to configure formats for electronic documents.

 - Financial reporting – Designed to provide in-depth accounting management tools based on standard views of financial activities across legal entities.

 - Users can view, edit, and act on business data, even if they have intermittent network connectivity or their mobile devices are offline.
-When a device reestablishes a network connection, offline data operations are automatically synchronized with Dynamics 365 for Operations.
+When a device reestablishes a network connection, offline data operations are automatically synchronized with Dynamics 365 for Finance and Operations.